americanstone/edx-platform/docs/en_us/course_authors/source/creating_content/create_html_component.rst

   .. note:: You must use the **Embed URL** to link to the file, not the **External URL**.

 2. Select the text that you want to make into the link.

 #.
 Click the link icon in the toolbar.

 #.
-In the **Insert/Edit Link** dialog box, enter the following in the **Link URL** field.
+In the **Insert link** dialog box, enter the following in the **URL** field.

    ``/static/FileName.type``

    Make sure to include both forward slashes (/).

    .. image:: ../Images/HTML_Insert-EditLink_File.png
-    :alt: Image of the Inser/Edit Link dialog box with a link to a file
+    :alt: Image of the Insert link dialog box with a link to a file

 #.
 If you want the link to open in a new window, click the drop-down arrow next to
-   the **Target** field, and then select **Open Link in a New Window**.
+   the **Target** field, and then select **New Window**.
 If not, you can leave the default value.

 #.
 Click **Insert**.

 #.
 Save the HTML component and test the link.

-.. note::  When you add the file link in the format ``/static/FileName.type``, then later reopen the **Insert/Edit Link** dialog box, you see that the link changes to ``/c4x/edX/Course-name/asset/FileName.type``.
+.. note::  When you add the file link in the format ``/static/FileName.type``, then later reopen the **Insert link** dialog box, you see that the link changes to ``/c4x/edX/Course-name/asset/FileName.type``.
 This URL is OK and you do not need to change it.
 In the HTML view, the link appears as ``/static/FileName.type``.

 .. _Add an Image to an HTML Component: